What to Cache?

 Whilst these queries are syntactically different, many use cases require the ability to easily set a TTL value for all individual queries, even though they are unique.
 A query Template does exactly this.
 From a TTL lookup perspective, PolyScale normalizes the queries and removes the query parameters.
 In the above examples this yields the following query Template:

 SELECT name, age FROM users WHERE id = ?;

-The two TTL modes aforementioned can be used in combination to offer unlimited flexibility with regard to what queries are cached.
-The TTL modes follow a specific heirachy: TABLE > TEMPLATE:
+The three rules -- auto, template, and table -- can be used in combination to offer unlimited flexibility with regard to what queries are cached.
+The rules follow a specific hierarchy: